November 2007 Archives

 The site Collegehumor.com does a skit of the un-aired pilot for the Fox Show 24, back in 1994.

-When Fear of the Internet Manifests as a Desire to Throw Cheerios?
+When Fear of the Internet Manifests as a Desire to Throw Cheerios:

 In Time magazine's "When the Patient is a Googler", Dr. Scott Haig constructs a straw lady for our entertainment.
-His female patient "brandish[es]" information during an office visit and her unruly child spews chocolate milk and Cheerios about his office.
-Haig holds up his caricature of a harried mom and compares her to his ideal patient, the engineer who is "accustomed to the concept of consultation".
-The engineer's kids are no doubt being cared for somewhere else, and his Mr. or Ms. "Logical" probably sports a pocket protector to prevent ink from the Pilot Extra Fine Point permanent marker from accidentally marring the doctor's fine upholstery.
+His female patient "brandish[es]" information during an office visit and her unruly child strews chocolate milk and Cheerios around his office.
+Haig caricatures a harried mom and compares her scornfully to his ideal patient, the engineer who is "accustomed to the concept of consultation".
+His Mr. or Ms. "Logical" leaves the kids in someone else's care and probably sports a pocket protector to prevent ink from the Pilot Extra Fine Point pen from spilling on the doctor's office upholstery.
 Kudos to engineers for knowing their rightful place.
+To be fair, Haig likes nurses too.
+They're his "favorites", because "they know our language and they're used to putting their trust in doctors.
+And they laugh at my jokes."

-When patients visit the doctor they generally get one 10-30 minute office visit with the "expert".
+When patients visit the doctor they generally get one 5-30 minute office visit with the "expert".
 Doctors are pricey, even if insurance buffers the $200-$500 bill.
 "Personalized" medicine?
-Patients are often lucky if the doctor gets their name and age right.
-Stressed by whatever ails them, patients don't see doctors for a living, as doctors do patients, so they could be forgiven their unpracticed manner.
-Think of your dear grandmother, born in a time not too long after the town doctor made patient rounds with his horse-drawn carriage.
-Does she have to ape the behavior of a dispassionate engineer in order to avoid the scorn?
+Patients are lucky if the doctor gets their name and age right.
+Stressed by whatever ails them, patients don't see doctors for a living, as doctors do patients, so they should be forgiven their unpracticed manner.

 There's a phenomenon at work here concerning the internet, medical information, and doctor/patient relationships.
 Unfortunately this Time column doesn't get around to exploring the more subtle and interesting aspects of the story.

 In a related piece, Tom Delbanco, M.D., and Sigall K. Bell, M.D write in "Guilty, Afraid, and Alone - Struggling with Medical Error", (New England Journal of Medicine NEJM Volume 357:1682-1683, October 25, 2007), about mutual fear on the part of patients and doctors that exacerbates suffering due to medical mistakes.
+The authors have made a film for third year medical students and suggest that in the case of medical errors, there should be a forum for some sort of reconciliation: "patients and families will bring ideas to the table that expand the horizons of health care professionals".
 They note that "because of the power dynamics between physicians and patients, questioning the expertise or skill of an authority figure is particularly fraught for the least empowered members of society".
-The authors have made a film for third year medical students and suggest that in the case of medical errors, there should be a forum for some sort of reconciliation: "patients and families will bring ideas to the table that expand the horizons of health care professionals".

 Proust As Muse